Summary: The fundamental design of the Big Ben alarm clock movement.

 Patent Country: United States

-Patent Categories: Windup Clock; Alarm Mechanism
+Patent Categories: Windup Clock; Alarm Mechanism for a Clock

 Assignee: Western Clock Manufacturing Company